 Liquidity requirements are met by allocating funds to money market instruments in a percentage consistent with the estimated normal current liquidity requirement.
 In this regard, the Company maintains a liquidity buffer of highly liquid assets accounting for at least 20% of its investment portfolio (category L1A under the ECB methodology, investments in US government bonds, government and supranational issuers rated AAA and AA+, cash and cash equivalents, and UCITS18 money market funds).
-As at 31 December 2020, 46% of the Company's investment portfolio qualified as highly liquid (31 December 2019: 48%), which demonstrates that the investment portfolio is very liquid.
+As at 31 December 2021, 46% of the Company's investment portfolio qualified as highly liquid (31 December 2020: 45%), which demonstrates that the investment portfolio is very liquid.

-In view of the above, we believe that liquidity risk is low and well managed.
+In view of the above, we believe that the Company's liquidity risk is low and well managed.